Critical Artifacts – Speculative and Critical Design as a reflective approach towards the design of technology

 Moritz Greiner-Petter, in his sub project, examines reflective design approaches in the context of interface design and human-machine interaction.
 The critical and speculative design of interfaces and interaction modalities is probed as a method to scrutinize aspects of the mediality and materiality of digital media.
 A focus is on the notion of ambiguity as it arises between the poles of formalization and representation, structure and openness as well as appropriation and use.

-The project is concluded with a conference on Critical Artifacts in early 2018.
+The project is concluded with the conference Critical By Design? in May 2018.